andrew-pyle/slides/content/harding/comp-1510/11-quizzy.md

 };
 ```

-## Functions are used where appropriate
+## Functions are Used where Appropriate

 Functions can group a "feature" of your program into a single line.